lvgolf7/FeedSlinky/README.md

 - collisions
 - game theory
 - sounds (background and sound effects)
-- buttons in pygame with game functionality
+- button class in pygame with game functionality

 Here is Slinky.
 He is the inspiration for the character.
 ![Slinky](Real_Slinky.jpg)